Attendance Procedures for Students

 Teachers cannot teach a student who is not present.
 A student who is not present cannot experience the process of learning which is often as important as the outcome.
 Many classes depend on frequent student interaction such as classroom discussions, group projects, labs, and simulations.
 The student must be present to meet his/her responsibilities to others in the class as well as to himself/herself.

 To be effective, our attendance procedures must have the support of students, parents and staff.
 Our procedures contain both incentives for excellent attendance and appropriate consequences for poor attendance.
 Students with excellent attendance receive a letter of congratulations after each term.
 The six students with the best high overall school attendance receive medals at Senior Recognition Night.
-Consequences for poor attendance are set by the Iowa Department of Education and are as follows:

 Significant lack of attendance in a course of study might reasonably be expected to negatively affect academic performance which would negatively affect a student’s grade in that course.
 Grade reductions may result from absences in the following situations: